 #2 HeatMaster SS G Series

 This is another furnace built with 409 stainless steel.
-It is also packed with user-friendly features that are listed in our HeatMaster SS Review.
+It is also packed with user-friendly features.

 The G Series furnaces are gasifiers, so will reduce wood consumption significantly.
 They are backed by a lifetime warranty that is prorated.
 It reaches 10% coverage after 20 years and remains at that level for life.